ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 Register Devices in bulk
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Method addMultipleDevices() can be used to register one or more devices to Internet of Things Foundation, each request can contain a maximum of 512KB.
-For example,
+For example, the following sample shows how to add a device using the bulk operation.

 .. code:: java